DungTranCyber/enterprise-dotnet-remediation-case-study/docs/case-study.md

 Microsoft .NET and .NET Framework vulnerabilities have appeared in CISA KEV historically, including remote code execution vulnerabilities.
 Because of that, outdated .NET components were treated as security-relevant software that needed controlled remediation instead of blind removal.

+## Ownership Challenge

+Another major challenge was ownership.

+Because the affected .NET components existed across many different systems, it was not always clear which team owned the remediation.
+I reached out to multiple teams to identify the right owners, but in many cases ownership was unclear or delayed.

+Rather than waiting for someone else to take responsibility, I took initiative to drive the remediation effort forward.
+I reviewed the Tenable plugin output, analyzed affected systems, worked with technical teams and asset owners, and helped define a safer remediation path.

+This became more than a scripting task.
+It became a vulnerability management project that required ownership mapping, risk communication, technical validation, and coordination across teams.

 ## Component Selection

 One challenge was understanding which .NET components mattered from a vulnerability perspective.